 The Group's international operations face a number of legal issues related mainly to changes in local permits and fines imposed by Independent Regulatory Agencies, however it is considered that they do not present any material impact on the consolidated financial statements.
 Such cases include a dispute in connection with the local tank depots of Jugopetrol AD in Montenegro.
 The likelihood for an outflow of resources as a result of this case is assessed as remote.
 Management believes that no additional material liabilities will arise as a result of the above case over and above those recognised in the consolidated financial statements.
-On the re-opening of the Commission for the Protection of Competition in Cyprus' investigation against the Petroleum companies operating there (wholesale), for the period from 1 October 2004 to 22 December 2006, on 15 November 2017 the Commission for the Protection of Competition in Cyprus imposed a fine amounting to €5 million against Hellenic Petroleum Cyprus Ltd. On 29 April 2021 the competent Court has sustained the appeal of HPC and has annulled the fine.
+On the re-opening of the Commission for the Protection of Competition in Cyprus' investigation against the Petroleum companies operating there (wholesale), for the period from 1 October 2004 to 22 December 2006, on 15 November 2017 the Commission for the Protection of Competition in Cyprus imposed a fine amounting to €5 million against Hellenic Petroleum Cyprus Ltd. (HPC).
+On 29 April 2021 the competent Court has sustained the appeal of HPC and has annulled the fine.
+The Commission for the Protection of Competition has appealed the decision, yet the legal advisors of HPC view is that such appeal will be rejected by the competent Court.